-Vietnam may be familiar to the American public, thanks to a lengthy war fought in the 1960s and 1970s, but the country has only recently began to attract the attention of investors.
-After shifting from a highly centralized planned economy to a socialist-orientated market economy, the country has become significantly more attractive to international investors looking to diversify into frontier markets.
+Many Americans are familiar with Vietnam, due to the long war fought in the 1960s and 1970s.
+But the country has begun to attract the attention of U.S. investors.
+The economy made a shift from a highly centralized to a socialist-oriented market.
+Since then, it has become much more attractive to those looking to diversify into frontier markets.

-In this article, we will look at Vietnam's changing economy, how investors can gain exposure, and some important benefits and risks to consider.
+Here is a look at Vietnam's changing economy.
+Learn how you can gain exposure as well as some benefits and risks to keep in mind.

 Vietnam's Changing Economy

 Vietnam's economy began as a largely agricultural feudal system until French colonization in the mid-19th century.
 The country's regions developed very different economies.
 Then, they became further politically divided in 1954.
 The north of the country adopted communism; the south adopted capitalism.
 This set the stage for the Vietnam War.

 Between the 1970s and 1990s, Vietnam was a member of the Council for Mutual Economic Assistance, also known as CMEA or Comecon.
 It was heavily dependent on the Soviet Union and its allies.
 When CMEA dissolved, it led to trade liberalization; it also led to currency devaluation and a policy of economic development.
 Throughout the 1990s, tens of thousands of businesses were created.
 The economy grew at a rapid clip.

 The growth briefly came to an abrupt halt during the Asian Financial Crisis in 1997.
 This pushed the country to focus on macroeconomic stability rather than growth.
 Since then, the economy has grown to a gross domestic product (GDP) of $271.2 billion.
 It also has a stable credit rating, strong exports to the U.S., and modest public debt relative to its growth rates.